-The following table reflects the Westown BID's financial assets available to meet cash needs for general operating expenditures within one year of the statement of financial position date of December 31:
+The following table reflects the BID's financial assets available to meet cash needs for general operating expenditures within one year of the statement of financial position date of December 31:

-2021 2020

-Cash \$ 514 \$ 514

-Accounts receivable 5,000

-Due from Westown Association of Milwaukee, Inc. 21,486

-Total financial assets 22,000 5,514

-Less amounts not available to be used within one year for general expenditures

-Financial assets available to meet general expenditures within one year \$ 22,000 \$ 5,514
+2022 2021 Cash \$ 514 \$ 514 Due from Westown Association of Milwaukee, Inc. 21,486 Total financial assets 514 22,000 Less amounts not available to be used within one year for general expenditures 547 WE WE • Financial assets available to meet general / . expenditures within one year \$ 514 \$ 22,000

-In addition to financial assets available to meet general expenditures over the next 12 months, the Westown BID operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures.
+In addition to financial assets available to meet general expenditures over the next 12 months, the BID operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures.